Abortion with Pills and Telemedicine Services

 The most commonly used abortion pills are Mifepristone and Misoprostol and according to World Health Organisation guidance these could be safely used at home up to 12 weeks of pregnancy.
 It is a known fact that Women on Web and Women Help Women send abortion pills to women in Malta.
-These are reputable organisations that offer online telemedicine services and are known to send authentic pills, and they take care to ask you questions to make sure it is safe for you to use abortion pills.
+These are reputable organisations that offer online telemedicine services and are known to send authentic pills.
+They take care to ask you questions to make sure it is safe for you to use abortion pills.
 They ask for a donation of around EUR 90 to cover the costs of the pills and postage.
 Please remember that using abortion pills in Malta is illegal.
 You can find more information on how to order abortion pills on Safe Abortion Malta.

 An abortion with pills is usually carried out as follows:

 Mifepristone is taken at a dose of 200mg.
 The Mifepristone tablet is swallowed.
 Nausea is a common side effect.

 24 hours after Mifepristone, a dose of 800mcg of Misoprostol is taken.
 Depending on the dose in each tablet, this usually means four Misoprostol 200mcg tablets are used at once.
 Misoprostol tablets are placed under the tongue for 30 minutes, where they dissolve.
 Misoprostol can also be placed inside the vagina.

 Cramps and bleeding should start in a few minutes to a few hours after Misoprostol is used.
 Ibuprofen (Nurofen) can help ease the cramps.
 Nausea and vomiting are also common.